How to identify the right therapist?

 • Qualifications: Clinical psychologists have advanced training, usually holding a doctoral degree (Ph.D. or Psy.D.) in clinical psychology.
 They undergo supervised clinical experience and may have specialized training in specific therapeutic modalities or populations.

-Under a Mental Health Care plan (Doctor referral), registered and clinical psychologist qualify for medicare rebate.
-However under some private insurance plans, counsellors qualify for rebate.
+Under a Mental Health Care plan (Doctor referral), registered and clinical psychologists qualify for medicare rebates.
+However, under some private insurance plans, counsellors qualify for rebates.